 If negotiation doesn’t work out, the case can move to trial.
 It might be months before your trial date and it’s possible for the date to change, based on the judge’s schedule.
 Once you get into the courtroom, a personal injury trial can last anywhere from a day to several months.

 It can be a few years before you a see a penny of your award or settlement.
 If you’re concerned about making ends meet or covering your bills while you wait for trial, pre-settlement funding can help.
 It’s a non-recourse cash advance, usually between 10 and 15 percent of your expected settlement.
 You only repay it if you win.
-To learn more about your funding options and for details on the application process, contact Cherokee Funding today.
+To learn more about your funding options and for details on the application process, contact Gain today.